yshok9192/portfoli-ori/README.md

 ## final project

 Our final project for Telling Stories with Data involves picking a topic, issue, problem, etc. in the world and discussing it through the lens of data-focused storytelling.
-My project will focus on the impact coffee has on both the planet and people, not from a health perspective but through the lenses of environmental impacts, ecological changes, and the labor required to produce it.
+My project will focus on fair trade coffee--its benefits, its drawbacks, and how it could be improved.

 The final product is [here!](https://carnegiemellon.shorthandstories.com/fair-trade-coffee/index.html)